petm5/nixlet/README.md

-# Nix Hypervisor
+# NixOS Hypervisor

-An ultra-minimal image-based hypervisor OS with automatic A/B updates, based on NixOS.
+An ultra-minimal image-based hypervisor with automatic A/B updates, based on NixOS.

 ## VM architecture

 - VM instances are handled by QEMU and spawned by a systemd service
-- VM storage is handled by LVM
-- Each VM gets its own LV
+- VM storage is handled by LVM: Each VM gets its own LV
-- Configuration data for each VM is stored in a special LVM LV containing metadata files
+- Configuration data for each VM is stored in the LV's name

 ## System versioning architecture